 We're part of global networks, such as C40 External website, opens in new tab, the Urban Sustainability Directors Network External website, opens in new tab, and Carbon Neutral Cities Alliance External website, opens in new tab, that connect and collaborate on ways that cities can play a key role in taking bold climate action and lead the way towards a healthier and more sustainable future.

-Our next action plan focuses on reducing our climate action through 19 proposed actions and how we move around the city, how we build and renovate, and how we amplify.
+Our next action plan focuses on reducing our carbon pollution through 19 proposed actions that focus on how we move around the city, how we build and renovate, and how we amplify.

 The climate crisis hits people affected by systemic vulnerabilities and inequity, the hardest.
 Low income families and those experiencing homelessness are at much greater risk, even though they have contributed the least to the climate crisis.
 For that reason, we aspire to be the kind of city that will tackle deep inequalities embedded in our society.